We don’t know what causes all mouth or oropharyngeal cancers. But there are some factors that can increase your risk of developing it.

 Chewing tobacco or betel quid

-A diet low in fruit and vegetables may increase your risk of mouth and orpharyngeal cancer.
+A diet low in fruit and vegetables may increase your risk of mouth and oropharyngeal cancer.
 This might be due to a lack of vitamins and minerals.
-A balanced diet ususaly means you are getting enough vitamins and minerals.
+A balanced diet usually means you are getting enough vitamins and minerals.

 Human papilloma virus (HPV)

 HPV spreads through close skin to skin contact, usually during sexual activity.
-It is very common.
-Only a very small percentage of people with HPV develop mouth or oropharyngeal cancer.
+The virus is very common.
+But only a very small percentage of people with HPV develop mouth or oropharyngeal cancer.